 Your podiatrist may recommend:

-Your doctor at Foot & Ankle Specialty Clinic may also recommend custom orthotics to control muscle balance in your toes.
+Your doctor at Utah Podiatry, a foot and ankle clinic, may also recommend custom orthotics to control muscle balance in your toes.

 If your hammertoe doesn’t improve with conservative measures, your specialist may recommend surgery to correct the deformity.
 Your specialist may also suggest surgically correcting your hammertoe if you’re undergoing surgery to correct a bunion.

 Hammertoes don’t get better with time.
-For expert care of your hammertoe, call Foot & Ankle Specialty Clinic today or book an appointment online.
+For expert care of your hammertoe, call Utah Podiatry, a foot and ankle clinic, today or book an appointment online.